dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/making-builds-reliable-and-reproducible.md

 +++
-title = "Making builds reliable and reproducible" author = ["Peter Urbak"] summary = "In this post, we present how to improve the reliability and reproducibility of software builds." date = 2017-06-14T00:00:00Z tags = ["Software development", "Dependency management"] categories = ["Musings"]
+title = "Making builds reliable and reproducible" author = ["Peter Urbak"] date = 2017-06-14T00:00:00Z tags = ["Software development", "Dependency management"] categories = ["Musings"]